emrgnt-cmplxty/fermi/docs/0.old/contracts/workspaces.md

     let contract_id: AccountId = CONTRACT_ACCOUNT.parse()?;
 ```

-This next line will actually pull down the relevant contract from testnet and set an initial balance on it with 1000 Axion.
+This next line will actually pull down the relevant contract from testnet and set an initial balance on it with 1000 Fermi.

 ```rust
     let contract = worker